-Learn about the constitutional right to protest, how to manage police violence or arrests, and your rights around filming or photographic the police.
+Learn about the constitutional right to protest, how to manage police violence or arrests, and your rights around filming or photographing the police.

 Section 17 of the Constitution grants everyone the right to peacefully assemble, demonstrate, picket or petition as long as the participants are unarmed.
 This includes the right to peacefully but disruptively protest.
 However, all protests must be done in accordance with the Regulation of Gatherings Act to be legal.